AS-Gaspar/construction-daily-tracker/README.md

-This is a Kotlin Multiplatform project targeting Android, Web, Server.
+This is a Kotlin Multiplatform project targeting Android, Server.

 * [/composeApp](./composeApp/src) is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: